Deligne–Lusztig theory: Classification of unipotent characters

-The unipotent characters can be found by decomposing the characters induced from the cuspidal ones, using results of Howlett and Lehrer.
+The unipotent characters can be found by decomposing the characters induced from the cuspidal ones, using Hecke algebras with unequal parameters.
 The number of unipotent characters depends only on the root system of the group and not on the field (or the center).
 The dimension of the unipotent characters can be given by universal polynomials in the order of the ground field depending only on the root system; for example the Steinberg representation has dimension qr, where r is the number of positive roots of the root system.